Welcome to the Department of Sociology at Trinity College Dublin.

-The Department is internationally known for its work on race and ethnicity with particular strengths in migration.
-Several staff were founding members of the Trinity Immigration Initiative.
-Other main research themes include conflict and social movements, employment and work in Europe as well as digital lives and social networks.
-Several staff also contribute to the Institute for International Integration Studies (IIIS) and collaborate with one of Ireland’s premier research institutes, the Economic and Social Research Institute (ESRI).
+Research Excellence: The Department is internationally known for its work on migration, ethnicity and inequalities.
+Our main research themes are migration, integration and identities; employment, education and stratification; power, conflict and resistance as well as digitalisation and social networks.
+The Department also has a long-standing collaboration with one of Ireland’s premier research institutes, the Economic and Social Research Institute.

-Equally important to the Department is its internationalisation strategy.
-It is one of very few at Trinity College where around one third of undergraduate students participate in Erasmus and non-EU international exchanges.
-Each year, the Department welcomes a growing number of visiting students from around the world who enrich our shared multicultural learning environment.
-For details about the various exchange and visiting programmes please visit the International section on this site or contact Dr Antje Röder.
+Global Engagement: The Department is one of very few at Trinity College where around one third of undergraduate students participate in international mobility programmes.
+Each year, we welcome a growing number of visiting students from around the world who enrich our shared multicultural learning environment.
+Our Visiting Professor and Scholar Programme has attracted international researchers from around the globe to spend time with us.

 Public Outreach: Together with our colleagues at University College Dublin, we have initiated a series of high-profile public keynotes in which internationally acclaimed speakers discuss contemporary sociological issues.
 We actively engage with national and international policymakers, our research informs public policy-making and debates and we offer evening courses, including Race, Ethnicity, Conflict to enable the public to engage with the Department.